CoreumFoundation/coreum/x/dex/spec/README.md

 uaaaAmount = 1ubbb * 10ubbb / 9ubbb = 1.(1)ubbb ~= 1ubbb
 ```

 First value is `0`, so algorithm cannot use it.
-Second one is positive, so algorithm could continue, but it would be
+Second one is positive, so algorithm could continue, but it would use
-use the execution price worse by more than 11%, than what the creator of the order A asked for.
+the execution price worse by more than 11%, than what the creator of the order A asked for.
 This is unacceptable.

 Possible solutions (**TBD**):
 - don't execute the orders, keep order B to the queue until someone else matches it more precisely